ga-vyond-com/static/README.md

-# GoAnimate Assets
+# Vyond Legacy Remastered
-This is a cool recreation of the `d3v4eglovri8yt` CloudFront server used by GoAnimate's Legacy Video Maker prior to its retirement, along with a bunch of community-made mods.
+This is Last year Legacy Video maker is retired on 19th December 2019 Original Vyond Legacy called Vyond Legacy Remastered until 2020!
 ## How to Contribute
 Simply make a pull request.